ryanlayerlab/TEPEAK/README.md

 ## Setup
 We recommend running everything inside a `conda` virtual environment using the latest version of `conda` (`23.9.0` at the time of writing).
 ### Windows
 A lot of tools used in this project are only available on UNIX based systems such as macOS and Linux.
-For proper functionality, we recommend running everything through a Windows Susbsytem for Linux (WSL).
+For proper functionality, we recommend running everything through a Windows Subsytem for Linux (WSL).
 The instructions to install and set up a WSL on your system are available at https://learn.microsoft.com/en-us/windows/wsl/install.

 ### macOS/Linux
 Continue following the rest of the setup documentation.